cmkobel/gBGC/README.md

 _Concern about p-values equal to zero and multiple testing:_ When we adjust for multiple testing (dividing significance threshold by number of tests), we offset the distribution of p-values.
 The problem is, that when many p-values are equal to zero, which they are in our case, multiple test adjustments have no effect.
 This effectively means that the number of significantly recombining genes is inflated.

+The solution to this problem is to use ClonalFrameML instead.